Rear brake shoes change on Austin Mini

 Op 15

-Remove the split pin and the handbrake lever link pin.
+Remove the split pin and the handbrake lever pin.
 Use the multigrip pliers.

 Op 16